Understanding The Power of Money and Resources

 What Is Wealth?

-As we continue in our study of understanding the power of money and resources,
+As we continue in our study of understanding the power of money and resources.

 Jesus taught in parables.
-11 of His 40 parables were about money, or He used money to teach us spiritual truths.
+11 of His 40 parables were about money or he used money to teach us spiritual truths.

-As the scriptures show, all wealth comes from God, belongs to God, honors God, and is a blessing from God.
-This understanding of ‘Wealth’ doesn’t refer to money but to the abundance and prosperity God bestows upon His people.
+All wealth comes from God, belongs to God, honors God, and is a blessing from God.
+Wealth’ in This context doesn’t just refer to money itself.

 Heaven is a wealthy place.
-The Bible describes the streets as paved with gold.
-When you think about wealth, you can’t help but think about heaven.
+The Bible describes the streets as paved with Gold.
+When you think about wealth you can’t help but think about heaven.

-- The purpose of God was to colonize Earth with Heaven.
+- The purpose of God was to colonize earth with heaven.

 - Wealth in a Kingdom is the private property of the King.

 Whatever God gives you is not for you.
-It’s for the purposes for which He has given it to you.
-If God can’t get it through you, He won’t give it to you.
+It’s for the purposes for which he has given it to you.
+If God can’t get it through you, he won’t give it to you.

-The Kingdom of God’s citizens are responsible and accountable to the King.
+- The Kingdom of God’s citizens are responsible and accountable to the King.
 For the management of His resources.
-Matt 25:14-16
+Matt 25:1 14-16

 Put Your Money to Work.

 In the Kingdom of God, you don’t work for money.
-Money works for you in the KingdomKingdom.
-Anytime God gives you money and resources, He wants them to work for you.
+Money works for you in the Kingdom.
+Anytime God gives you money and resources he wants it to work for you.

-If you work for money, the money is the boss.
+If you work for money the money is the boss.

-Tithing and giving don’t get you out of the hole.
+Tithing and giving don’t get you out of the whole.
 You must add to your faith works.
 Add to your work understanding.
 You must know how to think.
 Even when you are giving.
 (2 Chronicles 1:11)

 Kingdom Accounting